Report by Simon Allin, Local Democracy Reporter

-The scheme would have provided 216 homes, with 35% classed as affordable by habitable room – with effectively no parking spaces for residents.
+The scheme would have provided 216 homes, with 31% of these designated as ‘affordable’, and effectively no parking spaces for residents.

 It would have been located 150 metres from Southgate Underground Station, a listed building that first opened in 1933, while it also would have sat immediately adjacent to the Southgate Circus Conservation Area.

 Planning chiefs at Enfield Council had recommended the development be approved – despite admitting it failed to meet the borough’s minimum affordable homes target of 40% for new schemes.

 They pointed out Enfield needs to provide 1,246 homes every year – and with much of the borough taken up by Green Belt and Strategic Industrial Land (SIL), there is a need to build on brownfield sites close to town centres.